NickSvko/Assembler/README.md

 # Imaginary Assembly Language Assembler

-This project implements an assembler that generates machine code files based on a provided assembly language file.
+This program interprets an imaginary assembly language, converting assembly files into machine code files.
+Developed in C, it functions as a two-pass assembler.
+The implementation of this program is based on a two-pass assembly approach.

 It aims to offer a tool for understanding and practicing low-level programming concepts without a specific real-world hardware platform or instruction set architecture.